Lean Supply Chain in Africa: The Key Concepts

 Businesses that practice continuous improvement can better react to the constantly changing market conditions while staying ahead of the competition.

 Flow is the smooth and continuous movement of materials, information, and resources along the supply chain.
-It entails removing bottlenecks, shortening lead times, and streamlining processes to maintain a continuous and efficient flow of goods and services.
+It entails removing bottlenecks, shortening lead times, and streamlining processes to maintain a smooth and efficient flow of goods and services.
 The goal is to avoid any disruptions or delays in the supply chain that can lead to waste and inefficiency.

 Pull is a client-driven strategy in which production and replenishment are determined by actual customer demand.
 Rather than depending on forecasts or pushing products to market, the pull idea enables supply chains to adapt directly to client requirements.
 It entails having real-time visibility into customer demand and employing techniques like just-in-time (JIT) production and Kanban systems to ensure that things are created or delivered only when necessary.